Jurassic Park: Post-production

-In addition to the CGI dinosaurs, ILM also created elements such as water splashing and, for the first time ever in a film, digital face replacement.
+In addition to the CGI dinosaurs, ILM also created elements such as water splashing, digital humans, and cars.
+They also, in a sequence where Ariana Richards's stunt double accidentally looked up at the camera, replaced her face by having Richards match the movement, rotoscoping her face, and compositing it onto the double's body.
+This is considered the first ever use of digital face replacement in a film.
 In total, a small team of six animators and 40 artists in the computer graphics department at ILM worked on the film.
 The technology for the effects dramatically improved through the course of production, as shots that ILM initially believed to be impossible became achievable by the end of production.
+This particularly impacted the climax, which was the last CGI sequence to be planned out because of Spielberg's last-minute decision to change it.
+Tippett played a major role in arranging the choreography of the fight, including camera angles and the dinosaur behavior.
+ILM used harder, more complex shots in the finale than anywhere else in the film, including tight close-ups on the CGI T. rex, which required more detailed texture maps than all the other shots in the film.
+Muren pushed to shoot the climax as though it was a real animal fight, with a wide-angle lens and slightly delayed camera movements to emphasize the dinosaurs' spontaneity.
 Jurassic Park was completed on May 28, 1993, after ILM concluded its CGI work.